 Step 1: Eat

-Many gyms offer free or affordable personal training services to patrons.
+Many gyms offer free or affordable personal training services to college students, take advantage of them.
 To avoid injury or to learn more about equipment and ways to use them, express interest to gym management or employees.

 Step 2: Sweat

 An important aspect of evading the “Freshman 15” is staying in shape.
 Whether taking a light jog around campus or doing pushups on the floor of a dorm room, college students have many opportunities to maintain physical health throughout both semesters of freshmen year.
 Many colleges and universities offer an abundance of opportunities that foster physical health.
 Among such opportunities are fully equipped gyms, bicycle rentals, and the ability of students to take fitness classes (spin, yoga, pilates, etc…).
 However, it is important to keep in mind that the availability of activities vary across schools.
 While some colleges or universities may offer heated pools and an indoor track, others may offer a gym and an equestrian center.
 By using all the available resources, which most schools include in their tuition, staying in shape has the potential to become less of a chore and more of a hobby.
 Routine is the most important aspect of physical fitness.
 Many websites such as Pinterest give users access to a diverse array of workout plans for various levels of experience.
 So when faced with a set of weights, kettlebells, or resistance bands and no means to use them, a simple search with step-by-step directions both reduces the possibility of injury and spices up a workout.
 Additionally, with their expertise, trainers can show students how to safely and correctly use gym equipment to get a rewarding workout.
 The Harvard School of Public Health concluded that a participation in exercises and frequent physical activity has a positive impact on stress levels and health.
 In other words, exercising is invaluable to success in college, and allows students to place more focus on their studies and less focus on what the numbers on the scale read.